wodby/docs/docs/stacks/drupal/containers.md

 ## Varnish

-!!! important "New varnish image"
+!!! important "New Varnish image"
     Since Drupal stacks 5.2.0+ Varnish image `wodby/drupal-varnish` has been replaced with [`wodby/varnish`](https://github.com/wodby/varnish) and `$VARNISH_CONFIG_PRESET=drupal`

 You can use Varnish to cache dynamic pages and show pages to your visitors without any calls to Drupal (cache stored in memory).